tobua/numic/README.md

 ### `numic` - `npm start`

 Shortcut command that will promt for the commands below as well as specific options for each command.
+This command also includes a `Distribute` option to bundle the app for Android, see [RELEASE.md](documentation/RELEASE.md).

 ### `numic ios` - `npm run ios`